Daria Porn Story: Seven Days Chapter 1

 but it wasnt Winds.
 Damn

 nerves.
 Damn tape.
 Damn Wind.
+Jane was already

 apologizing for disturbing the man; she didnt seem to have even noticed.